SergeWilfried/dunia-protocol-core/docs/protocol/protocol-controlled-value/ethuniswappcvcontroller.md

 The reweight is open to a keeper when both of the following conditions are met:

 * the distance from the peg is at least the minimum \(initially 1%\)
-* the [UniswapIncentive](../fei-stablecoin/uniswapincentive.md) contract is at incentive parity
+* the [UniswapIncentive](../cowrie-stablecoin/uniswapincentive.md) contract is at incentive parity

 Governor⚖️and Guardian🛡contracts can force a reweight at any time, or update the minimum distance requirement.

 ### Reweight incentives

-Reweight executions are incentivized with 500 FEI if the controller is appointed as a Minter💰.
+Reweight executions are incentivized with 500 COWRIE if the controller is appointed as a Minter💰.
 Governance can adjust this incentive amount.

 ## [Access Control](../access-control/)